HOW SSVP OMAHA SERVES:

 |

-DISASTER RECOVERYWhen natural disasters strike, the Society of St. Vincent de Paul Omaha supports local neighbors with immediate and long-term aid, including financial assistance, food, clothing, furniture, household items and resource coordination.
-As a member of the Tri-County Long Term Recovery Group - a coalition of non-profits, government agencies, and volunteers - SSVP Omaha helps families and businesses in Douglas, Sarpy and Washington Counties recover and build long-term resilience.
-Our Certified Disaster Case Managers guide survivors through the entire process, often for over a year, helping them reach a "new normal.
+DISASTER CASE MANAGEMENTWhen natural disasters strike, SSVP Omaha provides both immediate assistance and long-term case management support.
+Services include financial aid, food, clothing, furniture, household items, and resource coordination.
+As a member of the Tri-County Long Term Recovery Group, we assist families and businesses across Douglas, Sarpy, and Washington Counties.
+Our Certified Disaster Case Managers guide survivors through the entire process, often for over a year, helping them reach a "new normal."

 |